 Yet some members of the community still feel that CWI is not the right fit and worry about the organization’s lack of a proven track record.
 As of April 2023, CWI has yet to hire an architect or engineer and their website references most project and initiatives in the future tense.

 But the organization is enthusiastic about the possibility of moving into the old fire station space.
-Their website has a dedicated page that reads “CWI Headquarters in Tahoe City” and includes a photo of Godkin and Art Chapman, founder of JMA Ventures and a CWI board member.
+It’s website has a dedicated page that reads “CWI Headquarters in Tahoe City” and includes a photo of Godkin and Art Chapman, founder of JMA Ventures and a CWI board member.
 Chapman is also on the council of special advisors for the Tahoe Fund, which served as a genesis for CWI.

 “This is a world-class place and a place where we all derive inspiration, but also somewhere we can see the on-the-ground impacts of climate change,” Godkin said when explaining why CWI has their sights set on Tahoe City.
 “For me, the exciting opportunity would be a space to convene, to educate, and to create linkages between academia, policy makers, practitioners; but critically, the communities that are living in the Basin.
 And, honestly, it is a destination for folks who would be excited to be here and would be excited to experience this.”